Best Cold Weather Running Gear of 2024

 While the idea that we lose half of our body heat through our head is a myth, a covered head can make a big difference in staying warm.
 Hats are also an excellent option for regulating body temperature since they are so easy to take off if you start to get hot, and they stash easily in a pack or a fist until they are needed again.
 Our team loved the Sauce Swift Toque for running in cold weather.
 Not only did it provide plenty of warmth, but it was easy to store.

-Winter hats come in many styles, but the key is to choose one that has some insulation for your noggin and blocks the wind.
-Some winter hats come with a brim, like the Buff Pack Merino Fleece Cap, and extra material to cover your ears since they are often one of the first parts of a body to get cold.
+Winter hats come in many styles, but the key is to choose one that has insulation for your noggin and blocks the wind.
+Some hats, like the Buff Pack Merino Fleece Cap, come with a brim and extra material to cover your ears since they are often one of the first parts of a body to get cold.

-Best Cold Weather Running Gear - jackets for fastpacking
+Best Cold Weather Running Gear - testing gear in New Zealand mountains

 Why Trust Us